Return to Index

 At our core we are pure and transcendent, and any negativity we engage in is not who we are—the essence of who we are remains unscathed.
 Actions occur on the level of manifestation, the level of experiences . . . but they cannot affect nor influence the deepest infinite part of ourselves—the part of self which is always present and unified. – Rabbi DovBer Pinson (Chabad.org)

-Only God can cause injury or death.
+Only God can cause injury or death in another.
 You are not God: you do not have that power.

 • Recall the event and allow the feeling of guilt or shame to come up into your awareness.